akrzemi1/__sandbox__/SFINAE.md

 An invalid type or expression is one that would be ill-formed, with a diagnostic required, if written using the substituted arguments.
 If a substitution results in an invalid type or expression in a remote context, the program is ill-formed.
 If a substitution results in an invalid type or expression in a non-remote context, type deduction fails.
 Access checking is done as part of the substitution process, in the context unrelated to the types of sub-expressions of `E`.

-An expressions `X` is said to be *superficially well-formed* when its substitution ends in type deduction success.
+An expressions `X` is said to be *superficially well-formed* when its substitution ends in type deduction success. [*Note:* An expression may be determined to be superficially well-formed and yet its odr-use may cause a program to be ill-formed. *--end note*]

 High level